diogob/activerecord-postgres-hstore/README.md

 ##Note about Rails 4

 If you are using Rails 4 you don't need this gem as ActiveRecord 4 provides HStore type support out of the box.
+ActiveRecord will see your HStore column and do all of the work for you.  **Additional code is no longer needed.**

 You can test it with a migration like this:
 ```ruby